 - Two front airbags.
 The driver's airbag is stored in the center of the steering wheel; the front passenger's airbag is stored in the dashboard.
-Both are marked "SRS AIRBAG." - Automatic seat belt tensioners that tighten the front seat belts during a moderate to severe frontal collision. - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors information about the sensors, the control unit, and the airbag activators when the ignition is ON (II).
+Both are marked "SRS AIRBAG." - Automatic seat belt tensioners (see page 34). - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors information about the sensors, the control unit, and the airbag activators when the ignition is ON (II).

-- An indicator light on the instrument panel that alerts you to a possible problem with the system (see page 37). - Emergency backup power in case your car's electrical system is disconnected in a crash.
+- An indicator light on the instrument panel that alerts you to a possible problem with the system (see page 38). - Emergency backup power in case your car's electrical system is disconnected in a crash.